-Although full closure of SR 160 is not anticipated, installation of the driveway could require short-term intermittent lane closures of SR 160 over a 6-month period.
+Although full closure of SR 160 is not anticipated, installation of the driveway and the auxiliary power/telecommunications line SR 160 crossing could require short-term intermittent lane closures of SR 160 over a 6-month period.
 Intermittent closures of SR 160 would be coordinated with the NDOT.
 The necessary encroachment permits and authorizations would be obtained prior to any work within the SR 160 ROW.
 Adverse effects would not occur with proper coordination and implementation of the requirements of the encroachment permits.
 The Project has the potential to also result in damage to public roadways that could cause a hazard to other roadway users.
 However, SR 160 is a high-volume roadway designed to accommodate large trucks, therefore no damage is anticipated to occur.